stanford-rc/www.sherlock.stanford.edu/src/docs/software/containers/apptainer.md

 ## Apptainer on Sherlock

-Apptainer is an integral part of the Sherlock cluster, and Apptainer commands can be executed natively on any login or compute node, without the need to load any additional module[^modules].
+Apptainer is an integral part of the Sherlock cluster, and Apptainer commands can be executed directly on any login or compute node, without the need to load any additional module[^modules].

 ### Importing containers